madboy482/Join-Captcha/README.md

 5. Make a pull request of that branch with the new language file into this repository and wait for it to be accepted.

-6. Then, I will make the integration into source code and actual Bot account (@join_captcha_bot).
+6. Then, I will make the integration into source code and actual Bot account (@Romeo1_CaptchaBot).

 7. Enjoy the new language :)